BESSER-PEARL/LLM-Generated-NN-Dataset/README.md

 ```bash
 python generate_nn.py
 ```
+The generated NN architecture is stored in the `dataset_nns/` directory.
 Each `.py` file in `dataset_nns/` starts with the prompt that was used for its generation, followed by the produced PyTorch implementation.

 ## Validation Tool